-Video Captions and Audio Transcripts
+Captions and Transcripts

 This information is also available in PDF format.

-- By January 1, 2021, all internet websites and web content must conform with WCAG 2.0 Level AA, other than, success criteria 1.2.4 Captions (Live), and success criteria 1.2.5 Audio Descriptions (Pre-recorded).
+The University of Toronto is committed to the principles of the Accessibility for Ontarians with Disabilities Act (AODA).
+According to the Ontario Regulation 191/11, section 14: By January 1, 2021, all internet websites and web content must conform with WCAG 2.0 Level AA, other than, success criteria 1.2.4 Captions (Live), and success criteria 1.2.5 Audio Descriptions (Pre-recorded).

 Universal Design for Learning (UDL)

 Audio descriptions, captions, subtitles, and transcripts align with the UDL guideline of providing multiple means of representation.
 Captions and transcripts benefit all users, including non-native speakers, viewers watching videos on low bandwidth or in noisy/quiet environments, and students learning new terminology can use the captions and transcripts to improve comprehension, information processing, and retention.

 What are the differences between descriptions, captions, subtitles, and transcripts?